micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 # What I'll be Talking About

 - Going to go through a problem from beginning to end
-- I'll show what issues I ran into and how I solved them
+- Show what issues I ran into and how I solved them
 - Will try to give just enough explanation of everything I use
 - There are many ways to achieve what I wanted, this is just one path!